FEniCS/dolfinx/demo/pde/singular-poisson/python/documentation.rst

 	A = assemble(a)
 	b = assemble(L)

-We specify a Vector for storing the result by defining a Function.
+We specify a Vector for storing the result by defining a :py:class:`Function <dolfin.cpp.function.Function>`.

 .. code-block:: python

 	# Solution Function
 	u = Function(V)

-Next, we specify the iterative solver we want to use, in this case a KrylovSolver.
+Next, we specify the iterative solver we want to use, in this case a :py:class:`KrylovSolver <dolfin.cpp.la.KrylovSolver>`.
 The first argument is the left-hand side matrix, and the second argument specifies the method used.
 In this case we use the Generalized Minimum Residual (GMRES) method.

 .. code-block:: python

 	# Create Krylov solver
 	solver = KrylovSolver(A, "gmres")

 We impose our additional constraint by removing the null space component from the solution vector.
 In order to do this we need a basis for the null space.
 This is done by creating a vector that spans the null space, and then define a basis from it.
-The basis is then attached to the Krylor Solver as its null space.
+The basis is then attached to the :py:class:`KrylovSolver <dolfin.cpp.la.KrylovSolver>` as its null space.

 .. code-block:: python